tiesont/grcc-webapplications/docs/setting-up-ec2-tutorial.md

 ![AMI selection](./images/os-selection.png)

-If you’re creating this instance as part of your AWS Academy training, you should have an existing SSH key, called *vockey.ppk*, which you can download from your AWS Academy portal.
+If you're creating this instance as part of your AWS Academy training, you should have an existing SSH key, called *vockey.ppk*, which you can download from your AWS Academy portal.
 If not, you can create a new SSH key now, following the instructions below.

 ### Creating a Key Pair (Optional)